AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 ## Outgoing HTTP Connections {#outgoing-http-connections}

-It is strongly recommended that any outgoing HTTP connections set reasonable connect and read timeouts.
+It is strongly recommended that any outgoing HTTP connections set reasonable connect and read timeouts; suggested values are 1 second for the connection timeout and 5 seconds for read timeout.
+The exact numbers must be determined based on the performance of the backend system handling these requests.

 For code that does not apply these timeouts, AEM instances running on AEM as a Cloud Service will enforce a global timeouts.
-These timeout values are 10 seconds for connect calls and 60 seconds for read calls for connections used by the following popular Java libraries:
+These timeout values are 10 seconds for connect calls and 60 seconds for read calls for connections.

 Adobe recommends the use of the provided [Apache HttpComponents Client 4.x library](https://hc.apache.org/httpcomponents-client-ga/) for making HTTP connections.

 Alternatives that are known to work, but may require providing the dependency yourself are:

-* [java.net.URL](https://docs.oracle.com/javase/7/docs/api/java/net/URL.html) and/or [java.net.URLConnection](https://docs.oracle.com/javase/7/docs/api/java/net/URLConnection.html) (Provided by AEM)
+* [java.net.URL](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/URL.html) and/or [java.net.URLConnection](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/URLConnection.html) (Provided by AEM)
 * [Apache Commons HttpClient 3.x](https://hc.apache.org/httpclient-3.x/) (not recommended as it is outdated and replaced by version 4.x)
 * [OK Http](https://square.github.io/okhttp/) (Not provided by AEM)

+Next to providing timeouts also a proper handling of such timeouts as well as unexpected HTTP status codes should be implemented.

 ## No Classic UI Customizations {#no-classic-ui-customizations}